marcin-sudol/front-end-notes/notes/git-basics.md

 git rebase master
 ```

-Rebase any branch on to of master
+Rebase any branch on top of master

 ```
 git rebase master [branch]
 ```

 Rebase onto
 Takes commit whose parent is oldparent and sets its parent to newparent.

 ```